 Learn more about these programs and volunteer with us!

-Bayshore FieldSTEM® is a 7th grade outdoor education program that takes place at our 74-acre Bayshore Preserve in Shelton, WA.
-The program serves nearly 300 students from the Shelton School District.
-By using Bayshore Preserve as a teaching tool, students see real world connections to school topics like science, math, and history.
+Bayshore FieldSTEM is a 7th grade outdoor education program that takes place at our 74-acre Bayshore Preserve in Shelton, WA, on Oakland Bay.
+The program serves about 300 students from the Shelton School District.
+Students learn about aquatic macroinvertebrates (stream bugs), environmental restoration, hydrology, and intertidal ecosystems.
 Learn more about this program here.

-Our Conservation Kids program is an outdoor education program that takes place at our 108-acre Inspiring Kids Preserve in Thurston County on Henderson Inlet.
-We work with North Thurston Public Schools bring 3rd grade students to the preserve.
-Students learn about local habitats, conservation, and more.
+Conservation Kids is a 3rd grade outdoor education program that takes place at our 108-acre Inspiring Kids Preserve in Thurston County on Henderson Inlet.
+During the 2022/2023 school year, the program will support about 250 students from North Thurston Public Schools.
+Students learn about estuary ecosystems, common bird species, and the art of observation.
 Learn more about this program here.

 FieldSTEM is a registered trademark and program of the Pacific Education Institute www.pacificeducationinstitute.org